-Indicator Title 6.
-100% of the National Lottery & Sports Pools licence conditions monitored.
-Definition The Lotteries Act requires that the Operator complies with conditions of the National Lottery and Sports pools Licences.
+7. 100% of the National Lottery & Sports Pools licence conditions monitored.
+The Lotteries Act requires that the Operator complies with conditions of the National Lottery and Sports pools Licences.
 The Licences contain clauses that the Operator must comply with for the duration of the Licence process.
-Source of data National lottery & sports pools monitoring matrices generated quarterly Method of Calculation Assessed / Completed National Lottery & sports pools / Assessment Monitoring matrices Means of verification Ougstorly populated and completed monitoring metrics ivieans of verification Quarterly populated and completed monitoring matrices Assumptions The operator is monitored for compliance to the licence conditions for the national lottery and sports pools Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a (Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Optimum compliance by the National Lottery and Sports Pools Operator Indicator Responsibility EMRC
+National lottery & sports pools monitoring matrices generated quarterly Assessed / Completed National Lottery & sports pools Monitoring matrices Quarterly populated and completed monitoring matrices Quarterly populated and completed monitoring matrices The operator is monitored for compliance to the licence conditions for the national lottery and sports pools Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Reflect on contribution to spatial transformation priorities: n/a Reflect on the spatial impact area: n/a Cumulative (Quarterly) Quarterly Optimum compliance by the National Lottery and Sports Pools Operator EMRC

-Indicator Title 7.
-National and Provincial Gambling Boards engaged to enhance collaboration on regulatory matters Definition The Board of the NLC aims to develop and nurture strategic Deminion partnerships to ensure regulatory effectiveness and sustainability of the National Lottery and Sports Pools sustainability.
-Source of data Attendance registers and minutes of the Board engagements with the National and Provincial Gambling Boards.
-Method of Calculation Simple count of attendance register and minutes. / Assessment NA 6 (6) (1) Means of verification Simple count of attendance register and minutes.
+Indicator Title 8.
+National and Provincial Gambling Boards engaged to enhance collaboration on regulatory matters Definition The Board of the NLC aims to develop and nurture strategic partnerships to ensure regulatory effectiveness and sustainability of the National Lottery and Sports Pools sustainability.
+Source of data Attendance registers and minutes of the Board engagements Source of data with the National and Provincial Gambling Boards. Ü Method of Calculation Simple count of attendance register and minutes. / Assessment Means of verification Simple count of attendance register and minutes.
 Assumptions The identified National and Provincial Gambling Boards are amenable to engage with the NLC.
-Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a · · Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Consensus-building and alignment among the regulators Indicator Responsibility EMRC
+Disaggregation of Beneficiaries Target for Women: n/a (where applicable) Target for Youth: n/a Target for People with Disabilities: n/a O. 4:-1 T Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a applicable) Reflect on the spatial impact area: n/a Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Consensus-building and alignment among the regulators Indicator Responsibility EMRC

-Indicator Title 8.
-The Fourth National Lottery and Sports Pools Licencing

-Process is managed

-Definition The Minister, in terms of Section 13 of the Lotteries Act, has

-issued a notice for the request for proposals the Fourth

-National Lottery and Sports Pools Licence.

-Source of data Progress reports on the Fourth National Lottery and Sports

-Pools Licencing Process.

-Method of Calculation Submitted progress reports on the Fourth National Lottery and

-/ Assessment Sports Pools Licencing Process.

-Means of verification Quarterly progress reports on the Fourth National Lottery and

-Sports Pools Licencing process.

-Assumptions The Evaluation and Adjudication Committees report

-periodically on the Licencing process.

-Disaggregation of Beneficiaries Target for Women: n/a

-(where applicable) Target for Youth: n/a

-Target for People with Disabilities: n/a

-Spatial Transformation (where Reflect on contribution to spatial transformation priorities: n/a

-applicable) Reflect on the spatial impact area: n/a

-Calculation type Cumulative (Quarterly)

-Reporting Cycle Quarterly

-Desired performance Managed Fourth National Lottery and Sports Pools Licencing

-process.
+Indicator Title 9.
+The Fourth National Lottery and Sports Pools Licencing Process is managed Definition The Minister, in terms of Section 13 of the Lotteries Act, has issued a notice for the request for proposals the Fourth National Lottery and Sports Pools Licence.
+Source of data Progress reports on the Fourth National Lottery and Sports Pools Licencing Process.
+Method of Calculation / Assessment Submitted progress reports on the Fourth National Lottery and Sports Pools Licencing Process.
+Means of verification Quarterly progress reports on the Fourth National Lottery and Sports Pools Licencing process.
+Assumptions The Evaluation and Adjudication Committees report periodically on the Licencing process.
+Disaggregation of Beneficiaries (where applicable) Target for Women: n/a Target for Youth: n/a Target for People with Disabilities: n/a Spatial Transformation (where applicable) Reflect on contribution to spatial transformation priorities: n/a Reflect on the spatial impact area: n/a Calculation type Cumulative (Quarterly) Reporting Cycle Quarterly Desired performance Managed Fourth National Lottery and Sports Pools Licencing process.
 Indicator Responsibility EMRC